yaoxin1995/covid19-update-server/notification-service/README.md

 ## How to stop the web service

- * Enter `docker-compose down` to stop and destroy the container.
+ * Enter `docker-compose down` to stop and destroy the containers.